fdilra/Earth-Moon-Direct-Transfer-Optimization-Tool/README.md

 ## Model

-The current model used by the script is a Sun-Earth-Moon-spacecraft four-body problem model that considers only point-mass gravity.
+Using the n-body problem equations, the force model computes the gravitational forces (only point mass gravity) exerted by the Sun, Moon, and Earth on the spacecraft.
+The positions of the celestial bodies are obtained from the de440.bsp kernel using the function cspice_spkezr().
+The function ode45() is used for propagating the spacecraft trajectory.

 ## Future Improvements

-Future improvements will include an improved model with:
+Future improvements will include:
 - higher order gravity perturbations
 - solar radiation pressure
-- higher precision
+- performance improvements